pulangk97/nerfPytorch/README.md

 NeRF realize by Pytorch
 ## content
 1. noval 'lego' view synthesis
-2. positional encoding by hash ecoding or freq coding
+2. positional encoding by hash ecoding or freq encoding
 3. multi gpu realize

 ## how to start?